Funding your studies

 The Bob Friend Memorial Scholarship, named after Sky News's legendary former presenter, is awarded to an undergraduate student at the end of the autumn term, and follows a rigorous selection process involving senior Sky journalists and CfJ staff members.
 The winner has the equivalent of a year's fees paid by Sky, and also gets the priceless opportunity to spend four weeks working for the broadcaster over the summer.
-Our previous Bob Friend scholars, Alan McGuinness, Dan May, Tania Steere, Jemma Collins, Connor Diggin, Boglarka Kosztolanyi and Sarah Boast have all benefitted hugely from their time at Sky.
-Our current scholar is Emma Rae Woodhouse.
+Our previous Bob Friend scholars, Alan McGuinness, Dan May, Tania Steere, Jemma Collins, Connor Diggin, Boglarka Kosztolanyi, Emma Rae Woodhouse and Sarah Boast have all benefitted hugely from their time at Sky.
+Our current scholar is Laerke Christensen.

 The Stationers' Foundation Postgraduate Bursary is available to a student holding an offer for the MA in Multimedia Journalism.
 It is worth £6,000 to the winning applicant, and the bursary also includes mentoring from a senior professional journalist in the newspaper or magazine industry.
 The application process is detailed here.
 The closing date us usually in early June for students expecting to start their postgraduate study in September.

 The Centre for Journalism is also proud to offer a precious annual Daily Mail scholarship funded by Associated Newspapers, for a gifted postgraduate student on the MA in Multimedia Journalism.
 The scholarship is worth £5,000 and includes an invaluable work experience placement at the Daily Mail.